 The bottom line is that you can’t effectively pay off debt if you’re on two different pages.

 If one of you works hard to put every penny into paying off the debt while the other is out wasting money, it’s a lose-lose situation.
-You have to do your research, create a plan you are both comfortable with, and implement it together.
+You have to do your research, create a plan you are both comfortable with.

 Finding balance will be key, so you don’t get burned out trying to pay off your debt.

 That also means being able to roll with the punches, such as changes to income, during emergency situations, or even when experiencing feelings of burnout.

 We always looked at our debt payoff plan like a seesaw — when one side got heavy, we needed to balance it by looking at a different area to compensate, such as saving money on eating out by cooking the same thing cheaper at home!